 Methods and materials in secondary education.
 Lecture 2 hours.
-Prerequisite: Approval of instructor and advisor.
 Taught during fall semester only.
-Teacher Certification Students must be admitted to teacher education prior to enrollment in this course.
+Teacher Certification students must be admitted to teacher education prior to enrollment in this course.

-4881 SENIOR SEMINAR, 1 hour credit
+4881 SENIOR SEMINAR, I hour credit

 A general seminar course for biology majors.
 May be repeated for a maximum of 2 credit hours.
 Prerequisite: Departmental permission.